 How to Become a Google Intern

-Don't think that the above overview of the Internship Programs themselves is superfluous by any means.
+Don't think that the above overview of the Internship Programs is excessive.
 Any proper Google intern will need a thorough understanding of their potential program if they hope to get an offer someday.

 Perform Some Self-Reflection

-- Is there something you discovered or learned that made everything easier after having learned it?
+- Is there something you discovered or learned that made everything easier after learning it?
 If so, what is it?

 - Do you personally value finding solutions to problems better than driving the discussion or plan?